Political positions of George W. Bush: LGBT issues

 Bush opposed same-sex marriage.
 During his 2004 reelection campaign, he called for an amendment to the U.S. Constitution that would ban same-sex marriage in the United States but allow for the possibility of civil unions on the state level.
 He also stated in the famous Wead tapes that he would not "kick gays" and worried his refusal to do so might upset his evangelical supporters, and that "I think it is bad for Republicans to be kicking gays."

 Prayer in public schools

 Bush supported "voluntary, student-led prayer" but not "teacher-led prayers."

 Stem cell research

-Bush opposes federal funding for research relating to newly derived embryonic stem cell lines.
-He supports federal funding for research on pre-existing embryonic stem cell lines.
+Bush opposed federal funding for research relating to newly derived embryonic stem cell lines.
+He supported federal funding for research on pre-existing embryonic stem cell lines.